-In order to show adverts that are likely to be of greater interest to users our third-party ad providers may collect certain information, specifically Android Advertising ID, Browser, IP address, Phone model, Language and Android version (User Agent).
-This information may be combined with tracking and anti-fraud technologies, such as cookies, pixels, hashed identifiers, click stream information, timestamp and subject of advertisements clicked or scrolled over.
+To show adverts that are likely to be of greater interest to users our third-party advertising providers may collect certain information, specifically Android Advertising ID, Browser, IP address, Phone model, Language, Mobile Carrier, Screen Resolution, Phone Orientation, WiFi or Mobile Connection and Android version (User Agent).
+This information may be combined with tracking and anti-fraud technologies, such as pixels, hashed identifiers, timestamp, and subject of advertisements clicked or scrolled over.

-To learn more about targeted and behavioural advertising practice or to opt-out of this type of advertising, users can visit the websites of the Digital Advertising Alliance at www.aboutads.info and the Networking Advertising Initiative at www.networkadvertising.org/choices.
+To learn more about targeted and behavioral advertising practice or to opt-out of this type of advertising, users can visit the websites of the Digital Advertising Alliance at http://aboutads.info and the Networking Advertising Initiative at http://networkadvertising.org/choices.

-Additionally users can opt-out of ads altogether in chomp, via Settings > Upgrade to Pro.
+Additionally, users can opt-out of ads altogether via Settings > Upgrade to Pro.

 General Data Protection Regulation

-The GDPR (General Data Protection Regulation) 2016/679 (EU law) is a regulation on data protection and privacy for all individuals within the European Economic Area (EEA).
+The General Data Protection Regulation (GDPR) 2016/679 EU law is a regulation on data protection and privacy for all individuals within the European Economic Area (EEA).

-For all users that reside in the EEA or travel to the EEA, chomp will display (once only) a Privacy Confirmation regarding our third-party ad providers' use of information that falls under this GDPR legislation.
-An unambiguous agreement is required by users to continue to use chomp (with ads), or alternatively users may 'Upgrade to Pro' (in which case no ads are shown and GDPR is not applicable).
+For all users that reside in the EEA or travel to the EEA, Chomp will display a Privacy Consent that details our third-party ad providers' use of information that falls under the GDPR legislation and allows users to manage their privacy preferences in this respect.

-You also have a right to be forgotten.
-This can be achieved by resetting your Android Advertising identifier (Android Settings > Google > Ads > Reset advertising ID) and by contacting our third-party ad providers, Oath, inMobi and Facebook.
+Users also have a right to be forgotten.
+This can be achieved by resetting their Android Advertising identifier (Android Settings > Google > Ads > Reset advertising ID) and / or by contacting our third-party advertising providers (see list below).